BlackHawk2k18/i8080/README.md

 # i8080
-Full copy of i8080 based on FPGA Altera Cyclone IV
+Emulator of i8080 with support of full command list.
+Based on FPGA Altera Cyclone IV.

 Status of left commands: